☰ Contents

 Multi-machine parallel simulation relies on the Message Passing Interface (MPI) standard.
 MPI provides a standardized programming interface, allowing the same function calls to be used for both multi-process communication on a single machine and communication across multiple computers, greatly simplifying distributed program development.

-Mainstream MPI implementations include MPICH, Intel MPI, and Microsoft MPI.
+Mainstream MPI implementations include Open MPI, Intel MPI, and Microsoft MPI.

 Solutions